Alethio36/mediastack/docs/roadmap.md

   filesystem — an arr recycle is a move, cross-filesystem it becomes a full copy), retention days (default 7; upgrades keep the old file for the whole window, so 4K remux chains cost disk).
 Covers arr-initiated deletes only.
-- *Deletion attribution via auditd (opt-in) — phase 1 of 3 landed.* The
+- *Deletion attribution via auditd (opt-in) — phases 1–2 of 3 landed.* The
-  `audit` verb: `on` installs auditd (or joins one the host already runs, touching nothing of it) and loads two watch rules for the media root;
-  `off` removes them (and auditd, if mediastack installed it); `status` and doctor check it, with a live test delete.
-Settled facts behind it (tested on anzac2's NFS mount, Sept 2026): a directory-scoped rule (`-F dir=`) fires on an NFS client mount, for host processes and for containers, which log their own UID; NFS refuses `renameat2` and callers retry with `renameat`, so the rules keep successes only (`-F success=1`).
-Sees this host's syscalls only — NAS-side and other-host deletes are the manifest's to catch.
-Still to build:
+  `audit` verb: `on` installs auditd (or joins one the host already runs, touching nothing of it) and loads the watch for the media root; `off` removes it (and auditd, if mediastack installed it); `status` and doctor check it with a live test delete; `report` reads the durable log, which an hourly timer copies out of auditd's rotating one (`BACKUP_ROOT/audit/`, kept `AUDIT_KEEP_DAYS`, gaps flagged and notified).
+Proven live on anzac3 (local disk, Sept 2026): operator and container deletes, a rename, a relative path, rules surviving a reboot; a container logs its own view of the path (`/data/media/x`), translated through that service's bind mounts.
+Earlier (anzac2's NFS mount): a `-F dir=` rule fires on an NFS client mount, and NFS refuses `renameat2` so callers retry with `renameat` — the rules keep successes only.
+Sees this host's syscalls only: NAS-side and other-host deletes are the manifest's to catch.
+Still open:
-  - *Phase 2 — `audit report` + a durable log.* The raw audit log rotates (Debian: 5 × 8 MB, about 30k deletes), so a mass delete can rotate out its own start.
-An hourly timer extracts new events (ausearch checkpoint) into `BACKUP_ROOT/audit/`, one line per event (time, who, operation, path), pruned by `AUDIT_KEEP_DAYS` (default 365, user-set).
-Who: login UID set → that person; else the process UID → the service holding that `*_UID`; else `uid N (unmapped)`.
-The live-check canary files are left out.
-  - *Phase 3 — the manifest's "media removed" alert names who removed each folder,* from the phase-2 log.
+  - *Phase 3 — the manifest's "media removed" alert names who removed each folder,* from the durable log.
-  - *Unproven:* a watch loaded at boot onto an NFS automount that is not yet mounted — does it follow the mount?
-Test by rebooting a host with an NFS media root; doctor's live check catches it either way.
-SMB is untested (doctor warns). x86_64 only (other architectures lack `unlink`/`rename`).
+  - *Unproven live:* a watch loaded at boot onto an NFS automount that is not yet mounted (reboot a host with an NFS media root; doctor's live check catches it either way); SMB (doctor warns); ARM and the other 64-bit architectures (the calls come from `ausyscall`, never proven on a real one); and the parser's hand-built cases — hex-encoded names (any path with a space), a rename over an existing file, `log_format=RAW` — until a real capture of each replaces its line in `scripts/fixtures/audit-synthetic.raw`.

 ### Extensibility
 - An easier path to add services *beyond* the built-in framework.